Automatism (law): Sleep

 The Australian Model Criminal Code Committee states the law as follows (at 14–15):

 In the U.S., People v Huey Newton (1970) 8 CA3d 359 holds that unconsciousness, when not self-induced (say, as by voluntary intoxication), is a complete defence to a criminal act even though the defendant's acts seem very goal-oriented.
 The medical evidence was that "[a] gunshot wound which penetrates in a body cavity, the abdominal cavity or the thoracic cavity is very likely to produce a profound reflex shock reaction, that is quite different from a gunshot wound which penetrates only skin and muscle and it is not at all uncommon for a person shot in the abdomen to lose consciousness and go into this reflex shock condition for short periods of time up to half an hour or so."
 But the reflexive activity or unconsciousness need not cause physical collapse: it can exist where the subject physically acts in fact, but is not at the time conscious of acting (cf some European continental jurisdictions classify conduct resulting from automatism under the rubric of unconsciousness).
 In R. v.
 Cogdon (1950), unreported but noted in Morris, Somnambulistic Homicide: Ghosts, Spiders and North Koreans (1951) 5 Res Judicatae 29, the defendant struck her daughter on the head with an axe while sleepwalking and dreaming about North Koreans.
 Her movements were not voluntary, so she was acquitted.
 This interpretation of automatism is consistent with Lord Denning's dicta in Bratty v Attorney-General for Northern Ireland (1963) AC 386, at 409:

 Situations involving hypnotism, concussion, and sleepwalking may involve apparently deliberate and purposeful conduct.
-In fact this is the case for many situation where the defense of automatism is presented – spasms or reflex actions are rarely likely to be perceived as criminally liable acts.
+In fact this is the case for many situations where the defense of automatism is presented – spasms or reflex actions are rarely likely to be perceived as criminally liable acts.
 As for sleepwalking itself, the Canadian case of R v Parks exemplifies a certain judicial willingness to regard a sleepwalker as behaving as an automaton even though he had performed apparently goal-directed acts.
 The accused fell asleep in his living room.
 A few hours later he got up and drove 23 kilometres to his in-laws' home.
 Still asleep, he entered the house, found a knife in the kitchen and went to the bedroom where his in-laws were sleeping.
 He strangled and cut his father in-law, who survived the attack.
 The mother in-law died from the repeated stab wounds and the brutal beating.
 The medical experts at trial unanimously agreed that the accused was sleepwalking and that sleepwalking was not a "disease of mind".
 The Supreme Court agreed and held that sleepwalking can negate the voluntary ingredient of the actus reus.
 There is widespread disagreement among forensic sleep experts that Kenneth Parks was in fact sleepwalking – it is not entirely clear the reason why the prosecution did not call its own experts on sleepwalking, one explanation being frank disbelief that the defence could succeed.